Skip to contents

 Specification

 dbClearResult() frees all resources associated with retrieving the result of a query or update operation.
-The DBI backend can expect a call to dbClearResult() for each dbSendQuery() or dbSendStatement() call.
+The DBI backend can expect a call to dbClearResult() for each DBI::dbSendQuery() or DBI::dbSendStatement() call.

 Examples